inovex/pgbouncer-vault-sidecar/README.md

 ## Sidecar injection

 The sidecar doesn't come with an injector but you can use any generic injector, for example [tumblr/k8s-sidecar-injector](https://github.com/tumblr/k8s-sidecar-injector).
-You can find an example [here](examples/sidecar-injection).
+You can use [environment variable substitution in environment variables](https://stackoverflow.com/a/49583616/1863595) to generalize the configuration.
+See example [here](examples/sidecar-injection).

 ## Limitations